 Research shows that two components, good nutrition and physical activity before, during and after the school day, are strongly correlated with positive student outcomes.
-For example, less than-adequate consumption of specific foods including fruits, vegetables and dairy products, is associated with lower grades among students. ^{8,9,10} In addition, students who are physically active through active transport to and from school, recess, physical activity breaks, high-quality physical education and extracurricular activities - do better academically. ^{11,12,13,14} Finally, there is evidence that adequate hydration is associated with better cognitive performance. ^{15, 16, 17}
+For example, less than-adequate consumption of specific foods including fruits, vegetables and dairy products, is associated with lower grades among students.
+In addition, students who are physically active through active transport to and from school, recess, physical activity breaks, high-quality physical education and extracurricular activities - perform better academically.
+Finally, there is evidence that adequate hydration is associated with better cognitive performance.

-This policy outlines SCPA's approach to ensuring environments and opportunities for all students to practice healthy eating and physical activity behaviors throughout the school day while minimizing commercial distractions.
+This policy outlines SCPA's approach to ensuring environments and opportunities for all students to practice healthy eating and physical activity behaviors throughout the school day, while minimizing commercial distractions.
 Specifically, this policy establishes goals and procedures to ensure that.

-- Students at SCPA have access to healthy foods throughout the school day both through the reimbursable school meals and other foods available throughout the school campus - in accordance with the Federal and state nutrition standards; - Students receive quality nutrition education that helps them develop lifelong healthy eating behavior;

-• Students have opportunities to be physically active before, during and after school; • Divisions engage in nutrition and physical activity promotion and other activities that promote student wellness;

-- School staff are encouraged and supported to practice healthy nutrition and physical activity behaviors in and out of school; - The community is engaged in supporting the work of SCPA in creating community between school and other settings for students and staff to practice lifelong healthy habits;
+- Students at SCPA have access to healthy foods throughout the school day both through the reimbursable school meals and other foods available throughout the school campus in accordance with the Federal and state nutrition standards. - Students receive quality nutrition education that helps them develop lifelong healthy eating behaviors and habits. - Students have opportunities to be physically active before, during and after school. - Divisions engage in nutrition and physical activity promotion and other activities that promote student wellness. - School staff are encouraged and supported to practice healthy nutrition and physical activity behaviors in and out of school. - The community is engaged in supporting the work of SCPA in creating community between school and other settings for students and staff to practice lifelong healthy habits.